 If you are using funds from a Roth IRA, a withdrawal of earnings under the first-time home buyer exception may be both penalty and tax free as long as the account has been open at least five years.
 If you are using funds from traditional IRA, you need to pay income taxes on the withdrawal but there is no penalty according to the exception guidelines.

 One final point to keep in mind is less financial and more practical.
 Simply put, you may need your retirement account funds in the future.
 You may have the resources to pay off your mortgage right now but if your situation changes, you may find yourself in a financial bind if you have depleted your retirement savings.

-Also, instead of withdrawing funds from your retirement account to pay off your mortgage it may make more sense to take a loan from your retirement account, especially if you can repay the loan relatively soon.
-Taking a loan from your retirement account may allow you to avoid certain penalties and taxes.
+Instead of withdrawing funds from your retirement account to pay off your mortgage it may make more sense to use other savings or investments.
+You can also consider taking out a loan from your retirement account, especially if you can repay the loan relatively soon.
+Using a retirement account loan may allow you to avoid certain penalties and reduce your taxes.

 If you absolutely need to use your retirement funds to pay off your mortgage, you may want to spread the account withdrawals over multiple years.
 For example, take half the withdrawal in December and the other half the following January.
 This approach lowers your income in a single year and potentially reduces your tax burden.

 In closing, because accessing retirement account funds can be complicated and potentially costly, we highly recommend that you consult a retirement specialist, tax planner or accountant to determine the strategy that is right for you.

 Retirement Account Early Withdrawal Guidelines: https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-tax-on-early-distributions